venividiascii/standard-homeware/README.md

 A library of functional 3D models, carefully designed for 3D printing according to our best practices.
 Every item is easy to print, and works as expected.

 ## Sets
+![image](https://github.com/nathangineer/standard-homeware/assets/26797863/1f46f934-0c8f-45b6-9945-6aa1b74b5051)
 The original Animal Crossing game had dozens of furniture sets, eash with a bed, couch, chair, dresser etc. This project is that, but for small, functional 3D printed items that you can use around the house.
-![image](https://github.com/nathangineer/standard-homeware/assets/26797863/1f46f934-0c8f-45b6-9945-6aa1b74b5051)
-I've been using CAD software for 20 years, and I've spend the last five years 3D printing as my full time job.
-So I'm alright at it.
 - Vanilla - This bare bones set acts as a template set for all the others.
 Might have some rounded corners, as a treat.
 - Minimal Material
 - Geometric